 The Wilson K Zero is known as a masterpiece of craftsmanship in the tennis arena.
 The K Zero model is perfectly designed for beginners as well as intermediates.
 The lightweight design of the frame and increased sweet spot size makes it easily handled even by inexperienced players.
 It also features shock absorption technology to prevent string vibration.

 The Wilson Zero is known as the ideal training racquet for newbies and experienced players alike.
 It is highly recommended for newcomers to get used to playing with a lightweight racket before moving on, and the Wilson K fulfills this requirement perfectly.

 The Wilson Four BLX Tennis Racquet features a design that has attracted many compliments.
-The racquet is best suited towards players who want a stylish look when playing.
+The racquet is great for players who want to show off with a stylish look when playing!

-Because the racquet weighs so little, it is best suited towards beginner players of tennis, as well as those who want more control and power in their game play.
+Because the racquet weighs so little, it is best suited towards beginner tennis players.
 It should be noted however, that its lightweight frame should not be underestimated.
 The racquet definitely has a bite to it that is unrivaled by even the heaviest of racquets, which can be effective in giving you the best of both worlds.

 Now that you are aware of the best Wilson racquets to choose from, you will be in a good position to choose the exact racquet that suits your needs.
 There is no lack of choice available when it comes to choosing a racquet, and even with this list you may be wondering where to start.

 If you are beginner, you will want to purchase something that is lightweight and versatile, so the Wilson Four BLX could make a good choice if you are serious about your tennis game, or the Wilson K Zero could also make a fine option.